-So, how does one go about reworking these patterns?
-CBT involves the use of many techniques.
-Your therapist will work with you to find those that work best for you.
+So how does one go about reworking these patterns?
+CBT involves the use of many varied techniques.
+Your therapist will work with you to find the ones that work best for you.

-The goal of these techniques it to replace unhelpful or self-defeating thoughts with more encouraging and realistic ones.
+The goal of these techniques is to replace unhelpful or self-defeating thoughts with more encouraging and realistic ones.

 For example, “I’ll never have a lasting relationship” might become, “None of my previous relationships have lasted very long.
 Reconsidering what I really need from a partner could help me find someone I’ll be compatible with long term.”

 These are some of the most popular techniques used in CBT:

 - SMART goals.
 SMART goals are specific, measurable, achievable, realistic, and time-limited.